dhoyle/splicedocs-jekyll/pages/SQLReference/Queries/TimeTravelQuery.md

 * The minimum retention period is set to 604800 seconds (7 days) by default for all system tables.
 This value can be configured by setting the `splice.sys.tables.retention.period` configuration parameter.

-* Be careful when choosing the MRP value.
+* Use caution when choosing the MRP value.
 A very large value could consume a large amount of system resources and cause significant performance overhead.
 Setting this value properly for a table requires understanding how fast the table is changing and how critical it is to get consistent time travel results.

 * The built-in system procedure `SYSCS_UTIL.SET_PURGE_DELETED_ROWS` forces purging deleted rows regardless of the MRP.
 Be sure to set it to FALSE for any table you plan to perform time travel on.
 {: .noteIcon}